Hannah Gale: Career

 Gale took an active interest in her new home.
 She soon noticed the poor quality and high prices charged for vegetables.
 This she found was a result of grocers having contracts with BC producers so the cost of transportation was added to the price plus the long time in transit accounted for the poor quality.
 Gale joined the Consumers League, founded to contest wartime profiteering and the high cost of living, and helped establish a City Market (farmers market) where sellers cold sell local produce.
 She also played a leading role in the Vacant Lots Garden Club whose motto was "make the waste places into fruitful gardens.

-She noticed the poor quality of coal sold door to door, and the fact that the horses pulling the coal cart were abused.
-She set up a stall in the farmers market to sell good quality coal.

 Hearing tales of isolated farm women having to give birth without proper medical attendance, she became secretary of the Free Hospital League, which was dedicated to "work for hospitals as free as the public school system."
 The organization, with support from the United Farmers of Alberta, pushed Alberta's Liberal government to initiate public hospitals.

+She began helping run the family business after her father died of pneumonia.